shakes76/PatternFlow/recognition/45255306-perceiver/README.md

 * Val - 800
 * Test - 800

 The original MRI data is a 3D knee nii data, however, it is converted to 2D images by splitting a 3D data into 40 seperate images.
 In order to prevent data leakage, the 40 images of a single 3D knee needs to be in either train, validation or test dataset.
+As a result, the following steps are done to split the data.

+1. Image data paths of left and right knee are extracted and sorted.
+2. The dataset for train, validation and test are split by numbers divisible by 40, to ensure no data leakage.
+3. Left and right knee dataset are merged to each respective dataset subset of train, validation and test.

+Following these steps prevents data leakage and also ease the experiment for reproducibility.

 ## Model usage
 ```python